 As we've said above, round ovens are better for maximizing volume within a small space, so that is another factor you may want to take into account when you are comparing various pieces.

-If you're a fan of the great outdoors, there's nothing better than bringing along a Dutch oven and cooking up a feast for the group after a long day of fishing, hiking, or swimming.
+If you're a fan of the great outdoors, there's nothing better than bringing along a cmaping Dutch oven like this one and cooking up a feast for the group after a long day of fishing, hiking, or swimming.
 They're ideal for camp cooking, as you can use them over an open fire, or even pile up coals around them.

 It's tempting to go for a really large Dutch oven, especially if you're traveling with a group.
 Even for small groups, it can be useful to have the biggest size possible, as you can get a big pot of chili or stew going and people can help themselves throughout the day.